Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Asymptotic and non-asymptotic conditioning

-In the case of the Euclidean norm as vector norm, we see in Figures \ref{nr-5-25-100} and \ref{NC5000-5-25-100} the ratio $R$ for the $5000$ instances with a rightmost real eigenvalue and for the $5000$ instances with a rightmost pair of complex conjugate eigenvalues, respectively.
+We see in Tables \ref{tablereaL} and \ref{tablecomplex} percentiles of the ratio $R$ for the $5000$ instances with $\Lambda_1$ simple real and the $5000$ instances with $\Lambda_1$ simple complex, respectively.
+Euclidean norm, $\infty$-norm and $1$-norm are considered as vector norm.

-The next tables give statistical details for the ratio $R$: the first for the 5000 instances with the rightmost real eigenvalue, and the second for the 5000 instances with the rightmost pair of complex conjugate eigenvalues.

-In the case of the $\infty$-norm and the $1$-norm as vector norms, we do not present figures but instead report the statistical details for $R$ in two similat tables as above.